catskin0106/BiomedStuff/Y3S2 SBMS3202 Cancer Biology/Lecture 6.1 - In Vitro Models of Cancer Research.md

 ---
 #### **Cancer Models**
+- Simplified representation of a complex system
-- Medium for Hypothesis Testing before Conducting Human Trials
+	- for Hypothesis Testing before Conducting Human Trials

 **Criteria for Good Cancer Models**
+- Contains components relevant to the hypothesis
+- Not too complicated for facilitating understanding

+#### **Cell-Free Models**